SelfTaughtCoder78704/new_page_thesis/README.md

 # new_page_thesis

-# This tool can be added to the root of your project
+## Copy this code to the root of your project and save it in a .rb file
-## Copy This Code
 ```
 # program to create new files in ruby and puts them in correct directory
 def new_page_setup(page_name)